 • https://www.instagram.com/minamishimabara_himawarikankou/

-NOTE: The information presented here was gathered and summarized by the Fukuoka Now staff.
-While we have done our best to check for accuracy, there might be errors and details may have changed.
-If you notice any errors or changes, please contact us.
-This report was originally written in Jul.
-2017.
+NOTE: The information contained in this document was gathered and summarized by the Fukuoka Now team.
+We endeavor to maintain accuracy, but there might be some errors or details that have changed since the time of writing.
+If you notice any inaccuracies or updates, your feedback would be greatly appreciated.
+This report was originally written in June 2024.